10 Reasons to Visit Pittsburgh in January – Enjoying Winter

 Pittsburgh Restaurant Week

-Pittsburgh Restaurant Week takes place a couple of times each year, and the winter edition of this one is on January 15th to 21st in 2024.
-This one features over 30 participating restaurants with menu specials, including a few of our favorites like The Porch taking part.
+Pittsburgh Restaurant Week takes place a couple of times each year, and the winter edition of this one is on January 13th to 19th in 2025.
+This one typically features dozens of participating restaurants with menu specials, including a few of our favorites like The Porch often taking part.

 So if you need an excuse to go out and try a new restaurant, this is it.